Francesco-75/lindbergh-plymouth/README.md

 This is a theme for plymouth which only displays Lindbergh Loader boot image

-Any Plymouth theme that you use needs to be installed into one of two directories.
-You can copy this theme in /usr/share/plymouth/themes.
+Any Plymouth theme that you use needs to be installed in /usr/share/plymouth/themes.

 After you have the Plymouth theme installed into the directory, you will need to add the theme to the default.plymouth.
 To add the theme you add it like so: